marievcarter/Website-Repository/docs/notes.md

 ###TODO

--Add explanations to chromaticAdaptation.html

--Add short explanation to the hieroglyhs page

--Write the content for 'independent study' page

--Add independent study thesis pdf as writing sample?

--Make the whole ind.study page private/password protected just in case

 -Change image carousel on volunteering page (for mobile) or make alternate format

 -Second page for sketches since there's no need to maximize the images on mobile